mbarker84/css-irl-eleventy/src/posts/finding-an-elements-nearest-relative-positioned-ancestor.md

 tags: ['post', 'debugging', 'css', 'js']
 ---

+**This article was updated on 15 March 2021.**

 Have you ever been faced with a CSS positioning dilemma where an element with `position: absolute` isn’t being positioned as you’d expect?
-Setting absolute positioning on an element will position it in relation to its nearest ancestor that has its position set to `relative`.
+Setting absolute positioning on an element will position it in relation to its nearest ancestor that has its position set to something other than `static` (the default).

 <figure>
   <img src="/finding-an-elements-nearest-relative-positioned-ancestor-01.jpg" alt="Two examples showing position of a purple element when the parent has relative positioning versus when another ancestor has it">